contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The ordinance of the sacrament is not streamed.
 If a sacrament meeting is being livestreamed, the stream should be paused during the administration of the sacrament.
 The bishop may authorize a priest or Melchizedek Priesthood holder to administer the sacrament in person to those who cannot attend the meeting.

 Streaming of ordinances should not distract from the Spirit.
-Only one device should be used.
-Generally, it is operated by the ward or stake technology specialist.
+Generally, only one device should be used.
+It is operated by the ward or stake technology specialist.
 Both the device and the person using it should be inconspicuous.

 Streams of ordinances should be deleted within one day after the ordinance.